Atlantic City Mafia: Crimes, Drugs, & History

 But Scarfo’s ultimate fate – sentenced to life in prison in 1987, partly on the testimony of his nephew – also hints at an uncomfortable truth for the Mafia: things have changed.
 In writing about the state of “disorganized crime in Atlantic City,” NJ.com quotes George Anastasia, who covered organized crime in Philadelphia and New Jersey for 35 years for the Philadelphia Inquirer as saying that, unlike the days of Nucky Johnson, and even “Little Nicky” Scarfo, there is no single player in Atlantic City today.
 Instead, the Mafia operates in the form of different families who continue to be on the fringe but will never be able to move into a central position of power.

 One reason is because of the decline of Cosa Nostra in general.
-The rise of gangs from Russia and South America have chipped away at the pieces of the pie that the Mafia once considered their own, and the love affair between organized crime and the federal government has long since grown cold.
+The rise of gangs from Russia and South America has chipped away at the pieces of the pie that the Mafia once considered their own, and the love affair between organized crime and the federal government has long since grown cold.
 In 2009, a report by the Philadelphia Police Department presented to the New Jersey Casino Control Commission showed that the local branch of the Mafia had only 20 members, down from about a strength of 80 in the 1980s.
 Of those 20 members, nine were serving prison sentences, thanks to the development of harsh new laws (especially the Racketeer Influenced and Corrupt Organizations Act), and scores of Mafia soldiers and leadership turning state’s evidence in the hope of securing lighter punishments.

 The New Jersey Casino Control Commission itself, which regulates casinos in Atlantic City and the legitimacy of their business, has also been vigilant in ensuring that people with connections to the mob are kept far away from the administration and management of businesses in Atlantic City.